The Best of New Zealand

-This morning we visit Gibbston Valley Winery to sample their wine, before we journey into the heart of the Southern Alps, where we have our first glimpse of the majestic Mount Cook.
-Towering 3,754 metres above sea level, it’s known as ‘Cloud Piercer’ by the Maori.
+This morning we visit Gibbston Valley Winery to sample their wine, before journeying into the heart of the Southern Alps.
+Our first glimpse of majestic Mount Cook, towering 3,754 metres above sea level, reveals why it’s known to Maori people as ‘Cloud Piercer’.
 The Tasman Glacier, nudging one side of Mount Cook, is one of the longest glaciers outside the Himalayas.

 We skirt the glacial blue waters of Lake Pukaki and pass Lake Tekapo en route to Christchurch.

 We head north across the plains to the coastal town of Kaikoura, famous for its crayfish.
 At Picton, we leave the South Island and steam across the spectacular Cook Strait on the comfortable inter-island ferry.
 Wellington Harbour offers our first view of the capital city, our home for the next two nights.

 We take a morning tour of the ‘Windy City’ of Wellington.
 The afternoon is free to explore and there are several attractions worth a visit, none more so than New Zealand’s national museum, Te Papa.